 National Consumer Brand Activation Marketing

-Campaigns targeted toward consumers on a national level utilizing a cross-discipline brand activation plan.
+Campaigns targeted toward consumers on a national level (within a single country) utilizing a cross-discipline brand activation plan.
 Entries must prove how the team strategized and executed the campaign to reach the masses and demonstrate integrated Brand Activation elements across various touch points.

 New Product or Service Launch